 It is a misdemeanor, punishable by up to 30 days in jail, a $250 fine, or both, to;

-Enter the land or premises of another without lawful authority after have been forbidden to do so by the land’s owner,
+- Enter the land or premises of another without lawful authority after having been forbidden to do so by the land’s owner,

-Enter or remain on posted farm land with the owner’s permission except entry, by the most direct route, to contact the owner.
+- Enter or remain on posted farmland with the owner’s permission except for entry, by the most direct route, to contact the owner.
+MCL 750.552

 State Correctional Facilities

 Trespassing upon the property of a state correctional facility is a felony, punishable by up to 4 years in prison, a $2,000 fine, or both.
 MCL 750.552b

 Trespassing on the property of a key facility is a felony, punishable by up to 4 years in prison, a $2,500 fine, or both.
 MCL 750.552c.
 A key facility is a structure completely enclosed by a physical barrier of any kind, including a barrier made of water designed to impede entrance.
 A key facility also includes;